civictechdc/clean-slate/README.md

 endStates is an array of the possible end states in the flow chart

-The remainder of the file is made up of the individual 'question' objects:
+The remainder of the file is made up of the individual numbered objects contained inside of a parent questions object:
 ```
-"question0":{
+questions: {
+  "0":{
         "questionText":"Do you have a case pending?",
         "answers":[
            {
               "answerText":"Yes",
               "next":"ineligible at this time"
            },
            {
               "answerText":"No",
               "next":"question1"
            }
         ],
         "helperText":[
            "\"Pending\" refers to any case that is pending or has not been fully resolved.
 For example, if a case does not have a case disposition, it is likely a case pending."
         ]
+     }
 }
 ```